contentauth/c2pa-python/docs/native-resources-management.md

 Both `_cleanup_resources()` and the consumed teardown take this branch.
 Neither simply skips the work: they null the handle and mark the object `CLOSED` so the child cannot go on to use it or try to free it later.
 Mutating the child's copy has no effect on the parent's, which is untouched and still valid.

-The memory the child skips is not lost for good.
+The memory the child skips is reclaimed anyway.
 A child that calls `exec()` replaces its address space; a child that exits has its memory reclaimed by the OS.
 Even a long-lived child (a `multiprocessing` worker using the fork start method) retains at most the objects it inherited at fork time, which is a bounded, one-off amount rather than a growing leak.
 Anything the child allocates itself carries the child's own PID and is freed normally.

 > [!NOTE]
 > `is_foreign_process()` returns `False` when no owner PID was ever recorded, so an object that somehow missed the stamp is cleaned up as before rather than leaking silently.